format_list_bulleted Topic Overview

 Generally, when a department would like to hire a non-Stanford, outside company or individual to perform a service for Stanford, a contract is required.
 While the Stanford purchase order acts as a basic contract and can protect the university from some risks, most services raise additional risks that should be addressed with a written contract issued by Procurement Services and signed by both the service provider and Stanford.

-Professional Services are typically performed by an independent contractor or consultant who is exceptionally qualified, by education or experience in a particular field, to render services or give advice in circumstances where a university employee with a similar level of expertise is not available.
+Professional Services are typically performed by a company or an independent contractor/consultant who is exceptionally qualified, by education or experience in a particular field, to render services or give advice in circumstances where a university employee with a similar level of expertise is not available.
+Refer to Topic Overview: Contracts for the contract type in the SmartMart Contracts system that best aligns with the type of professional service the supplier or independent contractor will provide.
 Examples of professional services include:

 • Proofreading/Editing/Copywriting/Publishing/Indexing